-Nurturing the personal and professional growth and development of community members is a core tenet of servant leadership.
+Nurturing the personal and professional development of community members is a core tenet of servant leadership.
 This means recognizing a person’s full potential and providing guidance on how to achieve it.
-Through consistent motivation, inspiration, and encouragement, leaders can influence others to become the best versions of themselves with mentorship and leadership development opportunities.
-Ultimately, with their organizations, servant leaders create an incubator for personal and professional growth and development.
+Through consistent motivation, inspiration, and encouragement, managers and executives can influence others to become the best versions of themselves.
+They also provide mentorship and leadership development opportunities.
+Ultimately, with their organizations, servants demonstrate a commitment to the growth of others.

 Grow team members by: